 One downside of living in Helendale, however, is that residents on average have to contend with a long commute, spending on average 37.70 minutes every day commuting to work.

-Helendale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Helendale does not have a public transit system used by locals to get to and from work.

-The population of Helendale overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Helendale, 23.72% have at least a bachelor's degree.
+The education level of Helendale citizens is a little higher than the average for US cities and towns: 23.72% of adults in Helendale have at least a bachelor's degree.

 The per capita income in Helendale in 2022 was $43,661, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $174,644 for a family of four.
 However, Helendale contains both very wealthy and poor people as well.